+The Department of Animal Welfare oversees dog licensing in the State of Maine.
 State law requires you to license your dog by December 31st each year.
 The license fee is $6.00 for a neutered/spayed dog and $11.00 for an unaltered dog.
 You may license your dog in person at the Clerk's office or online between October 15 and January 31 without incurring a $25 late fee.
 Please have your dog's current rabies vaccination certificate ready at the time of licensing.

 All dogs need to be licensed upon reaching the age of 6 months in the town where it resides.
 Or after the dog has been with the family for 10 days, if adopted.

 - Local Animal Control Officers and State Humane Agents

 - Investigation of animal cruelty complaints and enforcement of animal welfare laws

 - Compliance with rabies vaccination of dogs

 - Care for sick and injured stray animals

 - Return of lost dogs to their owners